Sorry, you need to enable JavaScript to visit this website.

 Main public bodies

-Minister in charge of Work and Social Economy
+Ministers in charge of Work and Social Economy

-Department of Work and Social Economy
+Department of Work, Economy, Science, Innovation and Social Economy (WEWIS)

 Flemish Service for Employment and Vocational Training (Vlaamse Dienst voor Arbeidsbemiddeling en Beroepsopleiding, VDAB)